 Proven to be one of the top selling lawn varieties in Melbourne and Australia wide is the DNA Certified Sir Walter Buffalo Lawn.
 With many known benefits, like resilience to drought, weeds, pests and harsh climates, cheap imitations of the Sir Walter brand are leaving many homeowners, business owners and landscapers disappointed

 Lawn fertiliser is a specifically formulated carrier of essential nutrients required for healthy grass growth.
 It comes in an array of formulations and release methods designed for specific grasses, application methods and seasonal timing.

 Types of Lawn Fertilizer

 Granular types.
-The most common type of Lawn fertilser granular types are easy to spread and supply nutrients to the plant rapidly.
+The most common type of Lawn fertiliser granular types are easy to spread and supply nutrients to the plant rapidly.

-Organic – Organic fertilisers are used to improve soil structure where and when necessary.
-They are usually quick release and their benefit from a nutrient perspective is short term.
+Organic – Organic fertilisers improve soil structure where and when necessary.
+They are usually quick-release, and their benefit from a nutrient perspective is short-term.